sapozhnikovv/SCU.Serilog.Sinks.Telegram/README.md

  - maxCapacity - value is 'int'.
 It is the limit of messages in queue.
  - excludedByContains - array of 'string's.
 If a logged message contains any of these values - message will not be logged.

+* you can skip and not use all parameters except the first 2.
+* apiKey and chatIds are required

 ### If you need to print error from TelegramSender - you can enable SelfLoggig in Serilog
 ```c#
     Serilog.Debugging.SelfLog.Enable(msg => Console.WriteLine(msg));